michaeljones/cookies/README.md

 3. Sift in the flour and salt, then the chocolate chips.

-4. Roll into lemon sized balls.
+4. Roll into lemon sized balls and then flatten out to about 2.5cm thick.
+The cookies don't melt down much during baking due to the flour content.

 5. Place on ungreased baking paper.
 Bake for 8 mins.